 grill reclaim your undivided culinary attention.
 You may be a bit wistful, too—saying farewell (for now) to baked goods and lasagna and homemade pizza.
 But in fact, your grill can cook all of those things too, and the grilled pizza will probably be far better than anything you’ve ever pulled out of your oven.Don’t think your dear old oven can’t sense it.
 That gradual, subtle seasonal shift signaling that, once again, it’s time to hand the baton off and let the

 Unconventional though it may sound, the grill is actually a very logical choice for making great Neapolitan-style pies.
-Because it can get so much hotter (and in a shorter period of time, too) than a traditional oven, the grill actually functions as a closer approximation to a wood-fired grill.
-It’s a perfect way to consistently achieve that kind of swoon-worthy crisp, charred crust and still-doughy interior.
-Plus, the grill (both charcoal and gas work) lends the dough a lovely, light smoky flavor.
+Because it can get so much hotter (and in a shorter period of time, too) than a traditional oven, the grill actually functions as a closer approximation to a wood-fired oven.
+It’s a perfect way to consistently achieve that kind of swoon-worthy, crisp, charred crust and still-doughy interior.
+Plus, the grill (both charcoal and gas grills work) lends the dough a lovely, light smoky flavor.

-And, bonus, it really doesn’t require all that much work (Labor Day is about not working, after all).
+And, bonus, it really doesn’t require all that much work (summer is for leisurely meals, after all).

 All you need to do is make a basic pizza dough, which you can do the night before, divide it up into rounds, stretch it out, and shape it into something round-ish and manageable-sized (it doesn’t need to be pretty).
+Or, just buy a ball of fresh dough and shape it.
 Then, prep some toppings, fire up the grill, and lay the dough down directly on the grates.
 Wait a minute or two as the dough starts to puff up and bubble, checking for even doneness on the underside and shifting as necessary, and then flip.
 Add your desired topping, close the top, and another couple minutes later—boom—pizza’s ready.